Phase II Study of Dose-Adjusted EPOCH-Rituximab in Adults With Untreated Burkitt Lymphoma and c-MYC+ Diffuse Large B-Cell Lymphoma

 - All disease stages.

-- HIV negative or positive.
+- Human immunodeficiency virus (HIV) negative or positive.

 - Ability of patient or durable power of attorney (DPA) for healthcare to give informed consent.